projectacrn/acrn-hypervisor/doc/tutorials/enable_laag_secure_boot.rst

 Enroll keys in OVMF
 ===================

 #.
-Customize the ``launch_uos.sh`` script to boot with the virtual disk which
+Customize the ``launch_uos.sh`` script to boot with the virtual disk
-   contains the keys for enrollment:
+   that contains the keys for enrollment:

    .. code-block:: none
       :emphasize-lines: 6,7,9